 The biggest challenge of this exercise would be to identify the customer and be able to chat intelligently using his past behavior or purchases and recommend a relevant product that is of interest to him or even look at the latest support ticket tagged to the customer and have a resolution for their queries

 The fastest way to implement an effective customer engagement automation was to build a custom chat bot and integrate it with an unified customer data stack, which would give us insights about customer’s behavior, products that can be recommended, profile tags and other important tags necessary to build context.
-So we structured the setup/implementation into 3 steps.

 Using the Eliza bot framework which works on array of keywords with decomposition patterns and reassembly, we built a chat application that consisted of the keywords and patterns.
 The data dictionary file was a dynamic file that synced with the product list, available on the commerce platform for all product related information like current price, availability status, offers and discounts and more.